Our Graduates in Philosophy

 • David Lionel Smith graduated from New College in Philosophy and English.
 He is the John W. Chandler professor of English at Williams College.
 His interests are race and culture, the black arts movement, Mark Twain and Wendell Berry.
 He is also a published poet writing under the pen name D.L.
 Crockett-Smith, an astute essayist and lecturer.
 He is especially proud of his work for public humanities institutions, including the National Endowment for the Humanities and the Smithsonian.
 He wrote his New College thesis on "The Painted Veil and Beyond: Shelley as Thinker and Poet."

 • Alissa Branham received her Ph.D. in philosophy from the University of Notre Dame and her J.D. from the University of Michigan.
-She currently is an associate with Munger, Tolles & Olson in Los Angeles.
+She is currently counsel for Twentieth Century Fox Film in their International Theatrical and Television Distribution department.
+Prior to that position, she clerked on the United States Court of Appeals for the Ninth Circuit and was an associate with Munger, Tolles & Olson in Los Angeles.

 • Boston University School of Law